bombela/backward-cpp/README.md

 	template <class ST>
 		void load_stacktrace(ST&)

 	// Resolve a trace.
-It takes a ResolvedTrace, because a `Trace` or a
+It takes a ResolvedTrace, because a `Trace` is
-	// `TraceWithLocals` are implicitly convertible to a ResolvedTrace.
+	// implicitly convertible to it.
 	ResolvedTrace resolve(ResolvedTrace t)
 };
 ```